Should you stockpile? Here is a complete guide to stockpiling for disaster. What you need. What you don’t need. What you should absolutely have.

 • and even your EDC (Every day carry) kit • But, more importantly, do NOT fall into the trap of keeping them in your bathroom.
 Moisture considerably decreases shelf life.

 The good news is that when you buy a box of meds or bandages, it’s easy to split them across all of these places.
 Same thing for over the counter medications such as Ibuprofen and aspirin.
-In addition, you may also want to consider aloe vera gel to treat burns, antibiotic cream, alcohol pads, soap, N95 masks, Tylenol and so on.
+In addition, you may also want to consider aloe vera gel to treat burns, antibiotic cream (you might even consider making your own penicillin), alcohol pads, soap, N95 masks, Tylenol and so on.

 Once your medicine stockpile is getting bigger, you’ll want to diversify even more by getting iodine tablets (useful in case of nuclear explosions and nuclear meltdowns), bandage scissors, even more types of bandages and Band-Aids, dental kits, birthing kits and on and on.